-They’ve removed expressways from along the river, slowed down speed limits, and are installing protected tracks that will only encourage the number of hubs and sharing systems used both day and night.
+They’ve removed expressways from along the river, slowed down speed limits, and installed protected tracks that will only encourage the number of hubs and sharing systems used daily and night.
 Paris also has the most ambitious bike-share program, Vélib, with over 20,000 bikes and 1,451 stations.

-There are bike-sharing stations on practically every corner, so you can always find a bike when you need one.
-Grab a speed bike or a city bike to explore all that this fantastic city offers.
+There are bike-sharing stations on practically every corner, so you can always find a bike when needed.
+Grab a speed bike or a city bike to explore this fantastic city.
 Cycling in Paris is an experience you won’t want to miss!

 See Related: Cheapest Shopping Destinations in the World

 Barcelona is a cyclist’s paradise with smooth roads, scenic bike routes, and perfect weather.
 The city has been working hard to make cycling more manageable and accessible for everyone, and the results are impressive.